20 Sturdy Dog Breeds for Outdoor Adventures

 Belgian Tervurens are beautifully elegant dogs.
 But, don’t let their elegant looks fool you!
 This breed is incredibly hard-working.
 Their muscular frame is sturdy and strong.
 Belgian Tervurens like to master any task given to them and are very intelligent!

-They have a mischievous quality to their personality and like to try and outsmart their owners.
+One of the facts about Belgian Tervuren is that they have a mischievous quality to their personality and like to try and outsmart their owners.
 Belgian Tervurens like to be challenged and need plenty of playtime, so outdoor adventures will be perfect for you two to do activities together.

 8. Bernese Mountain Dog